OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 The user can switch or navigate away from the current mail item where the add-in started running.
 The add-in that was launched will finish its operation in the background.

 Some Office.js APIs that change or alter the UI are not allowed from event-based add-ins.
-The following are the blocked APIs.
+The following are the blocked APIs:

 - Under `Office.context.mailbox`:
   - `displayAppointmentForm`